 - Setting up an SPF Record can help ensure that an email from CF7 isn’t seen as forged.

 Follow our Extra steps to prevent your form email being seen as SPAM and increase the chances of your email being sent.

 A good rule of thumb is to use an email address that belongs to the same domain as your WordPress site in the From field in the Mail and Mail(2) sections of CF7.

 - What to put in the From address field in Contact Form 7

-- What to put in the Reply To field and be able to reply back to submitted forms
+- Use Reply-to: to be able to reply back to submitted forms

 - Store your form submissions with a Contact Form 7 Submission Storage plugin